Shared Ownership Mortgage Rescue Schemes

 Answers to the following found below

-Generally Mortgage Rescue Schemes are run by local councils, housing associations and lenders in partnership.
+Generally Mortgage Rescue Schemes were run by local councils, housing associations and lenders in partnership - sadly these schemes are now hard to find support from, being partly discontinued in various regions of the UK.
+There are alternatives now but the arrangements for these needs to be analysed for your specific circumstances.
 With a mortgage rescue scheme, your local council or housing association will buy part of your home and you will become a part-tenant/part-owner.
 This is known as shared ownership mortgage rescue.
 Under most scheme arrangements, you have the right to buy your home back in the future in full or part shares.
 Your lender or a new lender may offer you a mortgage rescue scheme if:

-you've had a significant reduction in income (for example because you have gone from working full-time to part-time) but will still be able to make regular payments; or
+- you've had a significant reduction in income (for example because you have gone from working full-time to part-time) but will still be able to make regular payments;

 Typically, a local authority or housing association buys the house from the borrower, paying off the mortgage and obtaining a discharge of the lender's standard security over it.
 The borrower then becomes their tenant, paying rent who takes out a smaller and affordable mortgage, usually with a new lender, which maintains an equity stance in the property.